Statement on COVID-19

 - Maintain social distancing when possible.

-- Encourage your students to get vaccinated, and remind them of the incentives being offered.
+- Encourage your students to get vaccinated.

 Be Prepared for Teaching Flexibility